Helene Winterstein-Kambersky

-Helene Winterstein-Kambersky, née Vierthaler (13 March 1900 in Vienna - 12 June 1966 in the Hinterbrühl) was a singer and inventor of the world's first waterproof mascara.
+Helene Winterstein-Kambersky, née Vierthaler (13 March 1900 in Vienna – 12 June 1966 in the Hinterbrühl) was a singer and inventor of the world's first waterproof mascara.

 Helene Winterstein-Kambersky came from an old family of musicians.
 She was the great-great-granddaughter of the Salzburg composer and founder of the Austrian elementary school system Michael Vierthaler, who studied music with Mozart's father Leopold and Joseph Haydn as well as being the patron of Franz Schubert, to whom he also dedicated an anthem.

 Singing career

-Her singing career began in the early twenties of the 20th century.
+Her singing career began in the early 1920s.
 She was a pupil of Lilli Lehmann, the opera singer and singing teacher from Salzburg.
 Due to her fine and dramaturgically highly developed interpretations of songs by composers such as Mozart, Franz Schubert, Wolf and Pfitzner, she has won numerous prizes in international singing competitions.
 In 1937 Winterstein-Kambersky was the first woman to sing in front of a darkened audience.
 Her stage name as a singer was Nussy.